VoIP has been around for three decades, but it’s so commonplace that you might not know how VoIP helps people communicate reliably.

 VoIP Overview

-VoIP phone service has been used since the late 90s as a way to make and receive phone calls from your computer or desk phone in an office.
-It uses your internet connection to establish voice calls together.
+VoIP phone service has been used since the late 1990s to make and receive phone calls from a computer or desk phone in an office.
+It uses your internet connection to establish voice calls.

-Today, VoIP technology real-time audio, streaming video, and exist at the heart of call centers.
+Today, VoIP technology provides real-time audio and streaming video and is at the heart of call centers.
 It’s the preferred choice instead of installing analog phone lines.

-To appreciate the versatility of cloud-based telephony, let’s take a look at some of the sectors where it has made a big impact.
+To appreciate the versatility of cloud-based telephony, let’s take a look at some of the sectors where it has had a big impact.

 - Healthcare: From telemedicine appointments to staff communication.